Orchestral Manoeuvres in the Dark (album): Legacy

 Joseph Burnett of The Quietus identified Orchestral Manoeuvres in the Dark as "one of the key early British synth-based pop/rock albums".
 Herald critic Nicola Meighan called it the first of "four vital, influential albums" from OMD, preceding Organisation (1980), Architecture & Morality (1981) and Dazzle Ships (1983).
 Orchestral Manoeuvres in the Dark has appeared in recountings of 1980's finest records, as well as in various "Best of the '80s" lists; Classic Pop readers voted the album the 71st-greatest of the decade, and the magazine's editorial staff ranked it 26th in the "Top 40 80s Debut Albums".
 Orchestral Manoeuvres in the Dark was included in Blow Ups 20 essential synth-pop records of 1979–1983, while 89.3 The Current listeners positioned it at no. 291 in the "893 Essential Debut Albums".
+Electronic Sound featured the record in their 2015 article, "50 Years of Electronic Sounds", which plots "a course through the world of electronic music in 50 key releases".

 Orchestral Manoeuvres in the Dark was a formative influence on electronic group Depeche Mode.
-Original bandleader Vince Clarke (who later founded Yazoo and Erasure) has cited the record as an all-time favourite and an important one during his early days as a synthesizer player.
+Original bandleader Vince Clarke (later of Yazoo and Erasure) cited the album as an all-time favourite, adding, "It was a record that everybody had in my group, and we all played it at parties and danced to it."
 Moby named the "phenomenal" album as an inspiration, while physicist/musician Brian Cox cited it as a major influence and a personal favourite.
+The record became the primary inspiration for Darkstar's North (2010).
 LCD Soundsystem's James Murphy "constantly" listened to Orchestral Manoeuvres in the Dark, and follow-up Organisation, during the making of This Is Happening (2010).
 Leftfield sampled "Almost" for their track "Snakeblood" (without attribution), which appeared on the soundtrack of The Beach (2000).
+Acid House Kings recorded a cover version of "Almost" in 2001, while Mahogany covered "Bunker Soldiers".

 Musician/producer Lowfish named Orchestral Manoeuvres in the Dark his second-favourite record of all time.
-The album was publicly championed by rock group ZZ Top, who purchased and played it over the PA system at concert venues.
+New wave band B-Movie listed the album among their 10 favourites, stating, "There was something soulful about the sound that grabbed you.
+The songs were perfect synth pop but the bass guitar added another dimension."
+The record was publicly championed by rock group ZZ Top, who purchased and played it over the PA system at concert venues.
 Orchestral Manoeuvres in the Dark has also received endorsements from Pet Shop Boys vocalist Neil Tennant, No Doubt bassist Tony Kanal, and Spandau Ballet bandleader Gary Kemp, who found it to be "so ahead of its time".
 U2 singer Bono recalled "[lying] on the bed, staring" at his poster of the album cover in the early 1980s.